Companion Imaging Agents

 Validating drug development

 The information provided by our companion imaging agents is used throughout the development of every new SMDC.
 In both preclinical and clinical trials, a companion imaging agent is used to evaluate targeting of our SMDC to specific tissues and cells and to identify the most appropriate patient population for clinical testing.
-The diagnostic images below were obtained following administration of our folate receptor-targeted imaging agent Folcepri® (etarfolatide).
-The patient on the left shows no Folcepri®-positive tumor (negative profile).
-The patient on the right shows Folcepri®-positive tumors (positive profile).
+The diagnostic images below were obtained following administration of our folate receptor-targeted imaging agent etarfolatide.
+The patient on the left shows no etarfolatide-positive tumor (negative profile).
+The patient on the right shows etarfolatide-positive tumors (positive profile).